 Each student is responsible for submitting her/his own homework solutions.
 Each problem must be submitted through the Collab interface as a separate pdf file.
+Submissions of other file types cannot be graded with the software in use and, therefore, will not receive credit.
 Several techniques for converting your written solutions from paper to PDF are described in an Announcement on the course Collab site and under the Resources tab.